d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 This basic algorithm has been modified and adapted many ways by many researchers , but the core concept remains the same in all of them.
 Use the gradient to find the direction that decreases the loss as rapidly as possible, and update the parameters to take a step in that direction.

-## A note on mathematical optimization
+## A Note on Mathematical Optimization
 Throughout this book, we focus squarely on numerical optimization techniques for the practical reason that all functions we encounter in the deep learning setting are too complex to minimize explicitly.

 However, it is a useful exercise to consider what the geometric understanding we obtained above tells us about optimizing functions directly.

-Suppose we wish to find the value of $\mathbf{x}_0$ which minimizes some function $L(\mathbf{x})$.
-Let us suppose moreover that someone gives us a value and tells us that it is the value that minimizes $L$.
+Suppose that we wish to find the value of $\mathbf{x}_0$ which minimizes some function $L(\mathbf{x})$.
+Let us suppose that moreover someone gives us a value and tells us that it is the value that minimizes $L$.
 Is there anything we can check to see if their answer is even plausible?

 Consider the expression
 $$